-OCM Data: Force Model Specification
+OCM Data: PERTURBATIONS Specification

-Table 6-5 provides an overview of the OCM force model specification section.
-Only those keywords shown in table 6-5 shall be used in OCM force model specification.
+Table 6-5 provides an overview of the OCM Perturbations specification section.
+Only those keywords shown in table 6-5 shall be used in OCM perturbations specification.

+Keyword values shall be provided in the units specified in column three of Table 6-5.

+The order of occurrence of these OCM Perturbations Specification keywords shall be fixed as shown in table 6-5, with the exception that comments may be interspersed throughout the this section as required.

-The “OCM Data: Force Model Specification” section is optional; “mandatory” in the context of Table 6-5 denotes those keywords which must be included in this section if this section is included.
+The OCM Perturbations Specification section is optional; “mandatory” in the context of Table 6-5 denotes those keywords which must be included in this section if this section is included.

-Only one force model data section shall appear in an OCM.
+Only one OCM Perturbations Specification section shall appear in an OCM.

-The Force Model section in the OCM shall be indicated by two keywords: FORCE_START and FORCE_STOP.
+The OCM Perturbations Specification section shall be delineated by two keywords: PERT_START and PERT_STOP.

 If the solar radiation coefficient, CR, is set to zero, no solar radiation pressure shall be taken into account (see description of SOLAR_RAD_COEFF in Table 6-4).